A Guide to Insurance Options for Condo Associations

 General Liability Coverage

-An individual may also get this type of coverage for their individual condo unit as well.
-This will help provide protection against claims by other parties.
+An individual may also get this type of coverage for their condo unit.
+This will help protect against claims by other parties.

 Umbrella Policy